aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ## Key features

 * Encrypt, decrypt, or irreversibly erase data with ease
-* Remove sensitive information in one or more fields within nested data
+* Erase sensitive information in one or more fields within nested data
 * Seamless integration with [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html){target="_blank"} for industry and AWS security best practices

 ## Terminology

 **Erasing** replaces sensitive information **irreversibly** with a non-sensitive placeholder _(`*****`)_.
 This operation replaces data in-memory, making it a one-way action.

 **Encrypting** transforms plaintext into ciphertext using an encryption algorithm and a cryptographic key.
 It allows you to encrypt any sensitive data, so only allowed personnel to decrypt it.
+Learn more about encryption [here](https://aws.amazon.com/blogs/security/importance-of-encryption-and-how-aws-can-help/){target="_blank"}.

 **Decrypting** transforms ciphertext back into plaintext using a decryption algorithm and the correct decryption key.